 Born in 1564, William Shakespeare was raised in an England that had seen successive Protestant and Catholic Reformations within three short decades.
 Beginning with the reign of Elizabeth I in 1559, a hard-fought religious compromise was adopted with the queen's version of a Protestantism that 'looked Catholic' but was in fact doctrinally very Protestant.
 Shakespeare's family may have, in fact, remained Catholic during a time in which the practice of the traditional faith was becoming increasingly dangerous.

-The works below, most held by Special Collections, outline religious change in sixteenth-century Europe.
+The works below, most held in the Rare Books Collection, outline religious change in sixteenth-century Europe.

 Martin Luther, Ain Sermon von dem Sacrament der Puss (1520); Bulla Contra Errores Martini Luther (15 June 1521).

 In a sermon written three years after he posted his Ninety-Five Theses on 31 October 1517 to the door of the Wittenberg Cathedral, Martin Luther's Ain Sermon von dem Sacrament der Puss addresses one of his prime concerns: the Sacraments.
 In response, the Catholic Church issued Bulla contra errores Martini Luther & sequatium, dated 15 June, 1521, a papal bull threatening Luther with excommunication.

 Rulers throughout Europe took sides, including Henry VIII of England, whose Assertio septem sacramentorum adversus Mart.
 Lutherum, which took issue with Luther's pronouncement that there were only two sacraments instituted by Christ rather than the seven asserted by the Church, was first published in the summer of 1521.